josheinhorn/NAXB/README.md

 		+	Note: `char` was specifically excluded due to causing conflicts when retrieving constructors.
 +	Types with a public constructor that unambiguously takes a specified number of Simple Type arguments (see above)
 	+	This requires multiple nested XPaths (see **XPath Attribute**) which determine the number of constructor arguments to search for.
++	Does not yet support Generic types (besides IList, IDictionary, and Nullable)

 ### XPath Attribute
 The XPath attribute is the primary reason for using NAXB.
 It takes a single string argument representing an XPath expression that may be a node set selection or a function expression.
 Whether the XPath should be evaluated as a node set or function is determined by the property/field type.
 Only single text, numeric, and boolean values will be evaluated as functions while other types and collections will be evaluated as node sets.